-Under Alternative 1, minor degradation of the Nationally Registered Drakesbad Guest Ranch could occur due to visitor use, routine maintenance and repairs, as well as natural processes.
-The park would continue to maintain and restore the historic structures when feasible.
-Potential impacts include minor changes to the landscape due to natural processes and the continued clutter and accumulation of noncontributing features to the historic district.
-Visitor experience would be diminished due to the presence of park facilities in the cultural landscape setting of the Drakesbad Guest Ranch.
+Under Alternative 1, the cultural landscape, which includes the Nationally Registered Drakesbad Guest Ranch, would be retained in its current condition and there would be no alteration in the existing management of the area.
+Routine maintenance and repairs would be limited to, and conducted in accordance with, the 2008 Servicewide Programmatic Agreement.
+Continued impacts to the cultural landscape and setting include minor changes due to natural erosional and weathering processes, concentrated visitor use and disorderly visitor parking, and the continued clutter and accumulation of noncontributing features to the historic district, such as the existing placement of garbage collection points, propane tank locations, service facility locations, the volleyball court and employee housing.
+Visitor experience would remain unchanged from its current level, which is somewhat diminished due to the presence of park facilities in the cultural landscape setting of the Drakesbad Guest Ranch.